Contrast-Security-OSS/docs/content/troubleshooting/node/NodeConnectivity.md

 **Contrast was unable to connect to TeamServer.
 Continuing without instrumentation.**

 This occurs if the agent couldn't communicate with the Contrast application at all.
-Check to make sure that the `contrast.url` field in *contrast_security.yaml* is correct.
+Check to make sure that the `api.url` field in *contrast_security.yaml* is correct.
 It should be in the format `https://app.contrastsecurity.com`.
 There is no need to specify the */Contrast/* route.

 **This application is unwanted by TeamServer and no findings will be reported.
 Make sure the application is unarchived.**